In this page

 The addition of such a statement to data collection and checking forms is considered to be best practice by the Information Commissioner’s Office.

-Please note, however, that the addition of this statement to data collection forms does not negate the need to ensure that every parent/pupil receives a copy of the privacy notice on first entry to your school.
+Please note, however, that the addition of this statement to data collection forms does not negate the need to ensure that every parent or pupil receives a copy of the privacy notice on first entry to your school.

 Statement in school prospectus and governors’ annual reports